 There are two ways that we mix pie dough:

-- Pastry cutter.
+Pastry blender.
 The way we’ve made pie dough in the past is to mix it in a bowl using a pastry cutter to cut in the butter and shortening.
 I really do still like this method, it just takes a little more arm work to get the dough mixed.

 Tips for Making Sourdough Pie Crust

 Keep the ingredients and bowl as cold as possible.
 If the butter and shortening are cold, they’ll melt as the pie bakes, creating flaky layers.